dgelessus/mac_file_format_docs/README.md

 * Alysis Software Corporation's article on resource compression (found on [the company's website](http://www.alysis.us/arctechnology.htm) and in [MacTech Magazine's online archive](http://preserve.mactech.com/articles/mactech/Vol.09/09.01/ResCompression/index.html)) has some information on the structure of certain kinds of compressed resources.
 * Apple's macOS SDK, which is distributed with Xcode.
 The latest version of Xcode is available for free from the Mac App Store.
 Current and previous versions can be downloaded from [Apple's developer download section](#apple-developer-download).
 * Apple's MPW (Macintosh Programmer's Workshop) and related developer tools and their documentation.
 These were previously available from [Apple's FTP server](#apple-ftp).
+* whitefiles.org has a "[Resources](https://whitefiles.org/mac/pgs/t02.htm)" page explaining the basics of ResEdit and common system resource types.

 ## AFP (Apple Filing Protocol)